MaterializeInc/materialize/doc/user/content/sql/subscribe.md

 an error is thrown.

-To configure the history retention period for objects used in a subscription, see
+To configure the history retention period for objects used in a subscription, see [Durable subscriptions](/transform-data/patterns/durable-subscriptions/#history-retention-period).
-[Durable subscription](/transform-data/patterns/durable-subscriptions/#histo
-ry-retention-period).
 If `AS OF` is unspecified, the system automatically chooses an `AS OF` timestamp.

 ### `UP TO`